nana-4/materia-theme/README.md

   - `glib2-devel` on Fedora, openSUSE, etc.
   - `libglib2.0-dev` on Debian, Ubuntu, etc.

+Did you get the error: `XMLLINT not set and xmllint not found in path`?
+Then you'll also need to install `libxml2-utils`.

 Install the theme with the following commands.

 ```sh